 Critics of thought and society are going to understand such fear better and better, as this decade advances; and they will pay increasing attention to Edmund Burke’s ideas on order, I suspect.
 The remarks of Mr. Kenneth Burke and the essay by Mr. Somerset Maugham are some indication of this drift.
 In our epoch of concentration that fear will not diminish; critics will grope for some “loyalty of spirit”; and it will not be found in Marx, nor in Rousseau, nor even in that arch-modern Bentham.

-Books by Russell Kirk may be found in The Imaginative Conservative Bookstore. his essay was originally published in The Sewanee Review (April–June 1952), and is republished here with gracious permission from The Russell Kirk Center for Cultural Renewal.
+This essay was originally published in The Sewanee Review (April–June 1952), and is republished here with gracious permission from The Russell Kirk Center for Cultural Renewal.
 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.

 “The New Criticism and the Democratic Tradition,” The American Scholar, Winter, 1949–50.

 Wilson, “Burke and the French Revolution”, The Century Magazine, September 1901.

 “After Reading Burke,” The Cornhill Magazine, Winter, 1950–51.